James Edward Patino, MPH24

 How has your experience in the MPH program shaped your understanding of public health issues, and how do you envision applying this knowledge to address current and future challenges in public health?

 My training in the MPH program provided me with the ability to critically examine and address complex public health problems that impact communities with an equity-informed focus.
-My concentration in biostatics and epidemiology has provided me with essential skills and uncovered an area of specialty for my future career.
+My concentration in biostatistics and epidemiology has provided me with essential skills and uncovered an area of specialty for my future career.

 How has the MPH program prepared you to collaborate effectively with diverse stakeholders and communities to address public health disparities and promote health equity?